xyfJASON/ctrlora/README.md

 ### MultiGen-20M

+MultiGen-20M is a large image-prompt-condition dataset proposed by [UniControl](https://github.com/salesforce/UniControl).
 Please download the dataset from [here](https://console.cloud.google.com/storage/browser/sfr-unicontrol-data-research/dataset) and unzip it to `./data/MultiGen-20M`.
 The files should be organized as follows:

 ```
 data